nomssi/abap_scheme/README.md

 that can be passed to a logic (functional programming).
 Code is data, data is code.
 It is a common pattern to use the quote command to say just don’t execute this code yet, treat it as data.
 I suggest you
 - [Make your own Lisp](https://github.com/kanaka/mal/blob/master/process/guide.md) to really understand how an interpreter works
 - read the _Revised <sup>7</sup> Report on the Algorithmic Language Scheme_, aka [R7RS](http://www.r7rs.org/) or
-- Conrad Barski's <a href="http://landoflisp.com/">Land of Lisp</a> to understand the power of lisp.
+- Conrad Barski's <a href="http://landoflisp.com/">Land of Lisp</a> to understand the power of Lisp.

 [![LISP Inside](https://github.com/nomssi/abap_scheme/blob/master/img/lisplogo_256.png)](http://lisperati.com/logo.html)